Quick Answer

 Some customers prefer to sign up in person.
 Allow staff to add names manually if needed.

-Tom runs a plumbing company and hosts homeowner workshops.
-He lets attendees sign up at the counter or scan the QR code.
+A plumbing company hosting homeowner workshops can let attendees sign up at the counter or scan the QR code.
 Both feed into the same list.

 Step-by-Step: Setting Up a QR Code for Event RSVPs